bitextor/bitextor/docs/CONFIG.md

 Sharding options:

-* `shards`: set number of shards, where a value of 'n' will result in 2^n shards; default is 8 (2^8 shards). `shards: 0` will force all domains to be compared for alignment
+* `shards`: set number of shards, where a value of 'n' will result in 2^n shards, default is 8 (2^8 shards); `shards: 0` will force all domains to be compared for alignment
-* `batches`: batch size in MB; default is 1024.
-Large batches will increase memory consumption during document alignment, but will reduce time overhead
+* `batches`: batch size in MB, default is 1024; large batches will increase memory consumption during document alignment, but will reduce time overhead

 ## Sentence splitting